notyashhh/azure-powershell/src/Spring/Spring.Autorest/docs/New-AzSpringApp.md

 ```

 ## DESCRIPTION
-Create a new App or update an exiting App.
+Create a new App or Create an exiting App.

 ## EXAMPLES

-### Example 1: Create a new App or update an exiting App.
+### Example 1: Create a new App or Create an exiting App.
 ```powershell
 New-AzSpringApp -ResourceGroupName azps_test_group_spring -ServiceName azps-spring-01 -Name tools -Location eastus -TemporaryDiskMountPath "/mytemporarydisk" -TemporaryDiskSizeInGb 2 -PersistentDiskSizeInGb 0 -PersistentDiskMountPath "/mypersistentdisk"
 ```